iamvery/iamvery.github.com/_drafts/json-api.markdown

 * Eager-Loading Relationships
 * MOAR?

-By ensuring these additional semantics users of a JSON API can quickly navigate the API and discover behavior.
+By ensuring these additional semantics, consumers of JSON API can quickly navigate and discover behavior.
 Actually, for GET requests it's quite a breeze to navigate in your browser by simply following relationship links!

 ## Format